 As the isolation from other ideas continues and the confined views become more and more dominant, the "thems" can become the enemy.
 Throughout history we've seen how this can turn into a need for "us" to save society from "them."
 This

-can develop into a patriotic or religious duty.
+can develop into a patriotic or religious duty and even wars.

 If the incestuous amplification expands, as it has in some small segments of our society -- generally spurred on by sub-sections of the Internet